Triton Knoll status update - Covid-19

-Our website is designed to keep you informed of project news and information and to help you take advantage of opportunities from the project as they emerge.
-If you are a supplier, you can also register your interest in working with Triton Knoll on our Supply Chain page.
+Our website aims to keep you informed of project news, and provides information to help you take advantage of opportunities from the project as they emerge.
+If you are a supplier, you can register your interest in working with Triton Knoll on our Supply Chain page.